ezagroba/elizabethzagroba.com/posts/2022/08_28_From_API_Challenges_to_a_Playwright_Cookbook.md

 Have we reflected on what's valuable and not valuable to test on an API?
 Will we share more about this beyond this blog post?
 A conference talk or workshop?
 A Twitch stream??
 Only time will tell.
 For now, enjoy the github repo. :)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Perhaps instead of proposing to show up in conferences to do our learning sessions, we should start a twitch stream on our learning sessions <a href="https://twitter.com/alex_schl?ref_src=twsrc%5Etfw">@alex_schl</a> <a href="https://twitter.com/ezagroba?ref_src=twsrc%5Etfw">@ezagroba</a> :D</p>&mdash; Maaret Pyhäjärvi (@maaretp) <a href="https://twitter.com/maaretp/status/1542471658220527617?ref_src=twsrc%5Etfw">June 30, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

----

-Editor's Note: The emojis have been edited out of these tweets because I still haven't bothered to track down why upgrading the version of my static site generator caused emojis to cause entire pages not to render. :bug: :magnet: